Expensify/App/contributingGuides/STYLE.md

 **React Components**

-Always use destructing to get prop values.
-Destructing is necessary to assign default values to props.
+Always use destructuring to get prop values.
+Destructuring is necessary to assign default values to props.

 ```javascript
 // Bad